tobias-weiss-ai-xr/opendesk-edu/docs/migrations-manual.md

 `secrets.postgresql.postgresUser` remain defined in `secrets.yaml.gotmpl`.
 Only the per-app database user passwords moved.

+In addition, the credentials that still held their secret as a bare scalar now use the same nested `value:` structure, so that every credential in the Helmfile environment definition is written the same way:

+- `cache.yaml.gotmpl`: The cache password of every component (`cache.<component>.password`) -
+  `intercomService`, `nextcloud`, `notes` and `oxAppSuite`.
+- `ai.yaml.gotmpl`: The API key of the external AI endpoint (`ai.apiKey`).
+- `smtp.yaml.gotmpl`: The password of the external SMTP relay (`smtp.password`).
+- `database.yaml.gotmpl`: The optional read-replica password of OX App Suite (`databases.oxAppSuite.readPassword`).

+These entries stay value-only: They do not take the `create`/`name`/`key` fields, because they are operator-supplied overrides that are empty by default (there is nothing to provision from an empty value) and the consuming components still read the literal value.
+Adopting `value` now means they can gain `create`/`name`/`key` later without another change to the structure.

-**Required action: move custom overrides to the new paths**
+**Required action: Move custom overrides under `value:`**

-If you override any of these, move your value under the new `value:` key at the new location:
+If you override any of these, nest your value under the `value:` key - and, for the object-store and database secrets, at their new location.
+A bare scalar now replaces the whole mapping and breaks the components that read `<credential>.value`.

 Before: